UDILLANI - BA Illustration and Animation

 Digital Literacy is embedded in the curriculum through the use of the VLE and in curriculum delivery and expectations of digital capabilities as appropriate to task set and the level of study.
 Students make use of digital platforms alongside traditional approaches to research, develop and communicate their projects.

-Student journey There are 30 weeks in the academic calendar (27 weeks of teaching followed by assessment and feedback) plus the Summer Show preparation, set up and events.
-The year typically ends around week 35.
+There are 30 weeks in the academic calendar (there are 27 weeks of teaching followed by assessment and feedback for Autumn start students and 24 weeks of teaching followed by assessment and feedback for Spring start students) plus the Summer Show preparation, set up and events.

 In The Cass Visual Communication, all three courses; BA (Hons) Design for Publishing, BA (Hons) Graphic Design and BA (Hons) Illustration and Animation are taught as one cohort in the studio, at level 4.

 REFER TO COURSE HANDBOOK